• Skip to main content

 Print this list for discussion with your dentist about your risks.

-Only your dentist can decide if pre-op antibiotics are indicated.
+Only your dentist can decide if preventive antibiotics are indicated.

 Our list above is not all-inclusive and is purposely vague.
-Research findings, as well as the opinion of the doctors and organizations who evaluate them when formulating current guidelines, are constantly evolving.
+Research findings, as well as the opinion of organizations like the American Heart Association (AHA), the American Dental Association (ADA), and the American Academy of Orthopedic Surgeons (AAOS) who formulate current recommendations and guidelines, are constantly evolving.

 Current opinion about prophylactic antibiotic use.

-The current trend in opinion is one where antibiotic premedication is utilized less frequently than in previous decades.
-This revision is based on the findings of more recent studies, many of which suggest that taking the antibiotic provides little benefit for the patient while leaving them at risk for adverse reactions to the antibiotic itself.
+In recent years, the trend has been one where antibiotic premedication is utilized less frequently than in previous decades.
+This revision is based on the findings of current studies, many of which suggest that taking the antibiotic provides little benefit for the patient while leaving them at risk for adverse reactions to the antibiotic itself (see discussion below).

-• Don’t be surprised if your dentist feels that they must consult with your physician before they decide that prophylactic antibiotics are, or are not, needed.
+• Don’t be surprised if your dentist feels that consultation with your physician is necessary before they can decide if prophylactic antibiotics are needed or not.

-• In cases where the patient is already taking an antibiotic for other reasons, the usual protocol is that a different one is chosen for use with their upcoming dental procedure.
+• In cases where the patient is already taking an antibiotic for other reasons, the usual protocol is that a different drug is chosen for use with their upcoming dental procedure.

 ▲ Section references – Koerner

-• The antibiotic that’s most frequently used is amoxicillin.
-In cases where an allergy to it is a concern, clindamycin is usually chosen as the alternative.
+• The antibiotic most frequently used is amoxicillin.
+In cases where an allergy to amoxicillin is a concern, clindamycin is usually chosen as the alternative.

-• Of course, the precise regimen that’s used with your case will be dictated by your dentist.
+• The precise regimen that’s used with your case will, of course, be dictated by your dentist.
+However, they may feel that they need to consult with your physician before making a decision.

 2) Managing existing tooth infections with pre-extraction antibiotics.